Ike Bayles

-Isadore "Ike" Bayles (Yiddish: יצחק ביילעס) (February 20, 1876 – May 31, 1956) was a Latvian-American businessman and considered one of the founding fathers of Anchorage, Alaska.
+Isadore Bayles (Yiddish: יצחק ביילעס) (February 20, 1876 – May 31, 1956) was a Latvian-American businessman and considered one of the founding fathers of Anchorage, Alaska.
 He was part of the Klondike Gold Rush and the Fairbanks Gold Rush where he set up businesses to service the gold rushers.
 He set up a clothing business in Fairbanks around 1905 and was active in the first Jewish congregation in the area.
 He was also part of the Iditarod gold rush, where he established the Bayles Clothing Company with locations in Iditarod and Discovery.
 Eventually, he created the Jaffe & Bayles Leading Clothier – one of the first businesses in Anchorage.

 Early life

 Isadore Bayles was born in Libau in the Courland Governorate of the Russian Empire in 1876.
 He was the youngest of six children born to Rabbi Ephraim Bayles and Ida Rashe Friedman.
 Bayles was also the brother of Sam Bayles, who brought the first Torah to Alaska in 1900.
 Isadore lived with his family in Kovno, Lithuania until he left for America in 1891 at the age of 15.